-This is Part 1 in a series of learnings from working as a “fixer” consultant with startups in Silicon Valley.
+This is Part 1 in a series of learnings from working as a “fixer” consultant with startups in Silicon Valley and beyond.

 For the past few years, I’ve worked as a consultant on what I like to call the Dark Side of Silicon Valley.
 My clients were startups who were months away from shutting down — despite having Millions in funding, the best employees, and traction on their products.